lucasefe/heroku-prompt/README.md

 This plugins adds a command to the heroku cli, so you can run other command always with the same global options.

-This is really helpful when you have multiple applications on the same project/folder.
+This is really helpful when you have multiple applications in the same project/folder.